Computational Indistinguishability between Quantum States and Its Cryptographic Application: Abstract

 \section{Abstract}

 We introduce a computational problem of distinguishing between two specific quantum states as a new cryptographic problem to design a quantum cryptographic scheme that is ``secure'' against any polynomial-time quantum adversary.
-Our problem \QSCDFF\ is to distinguish between two types of random coset states with a hidden permutation over the symmetric group of finite degree.
+Our problem, \QSCDFF, is to distinguish between two types of random coset states with a hidden permutation over the symmetric group of finite degree.
 This naturally generalizes the commonly-used distinction problem between two probability distributions in computational cryptography.
-As our major contribution, we show three cryptographic properties: ($i$) \QSCDFF\ has the trapdoor property; ($ii$) the average-case hardness of \QSCDFF\ coincides with its worst-case hardness; and ($iii$) \QSCDFF\ is computationally at least as hard in the worst case as the graph automorphism problem.
+As our major contribution, we show that \QSCDFF\ has three properties of cryptographic interest: ($i$) \QSCDFF\ has a trapdoor; ($ii$) the average-case hardness of \QSCDFF\ coincides with its worst-case hardness; and ($iii$) \QSCDFF\ is computationally at least as hard as the graph automorphism problem in the worst case.
 These cryptographic properties enable us to construct a quantum public-key cryptosystem, which is likely to withstand any chosen plaintext attack of a polynomial-time quantum adversary.
-We further discuss a generalization of \QSCDFF , called \QSCDC , and introduce a multi-bit encryption scheme relying on the cryptographic properties of \QSCDC .
+We further discuss a generalization of \QSCDFF , called \QSCDC , and introduce a multi-bit encryption scheme that relies on similar cryptographic properties of \QSCDC .